-There is a substantial amount of evidence that shows us how the brain does in fact operate like a computer, but who we truly are as people is beyond the systematic processes of the mind.
-Just as computer programmers and engineers can monitor, analyze, and fix the hardware of laptops or CKS GLOBAL industrial units, so to can we observe, evaluate, and update the inner workings of our brains.
-By realizing that we are in fact the users and programmers of our own brain-computers, we can begin taking steps to repairing and updating our internal mental software.
+There is a substantial amount of evidence that shows us how the brain does in fact operate like a computer, but who we are as people is beyond the systematic processes of the mind.
+Just as computer programmers and engineers can monitor, analyze, and fix the hardware of laptops, so to can we observe, evaluate, and update the inner workings of our brains.
+By realizing that we are in fact the users and programmers of our own brain computers, we can begin taking steps to repair and update our internal mental software.

 How the Brain Functions Like a Computer: